Sorally/010-Editor/README.md

 Pull requests welcome!

 # Usage
-Simply download the keygen html file, open in your favourite browser and enter your name.
+Simply download the `keygen.html` file, open in your favourite browser and enter your name.

 ![screenshot.png](screenshot.png?raw=true)